sumdher/VSCode-on-Android/README.md

     ```
   - Paste the copied command and it will install the distro in the pwd.
   - Follow the on-screen instructions.
-    > **Note:** The password you set for your user here during installation will also serve as your VNC password.
+    > **Note:** The password you set for your user here during installation will also serve as the VNC password, that you will use to display the Ubuntu GUI.

 ## Launching Ubuntu